estebanmunchjones2019/nodemailer-form-article/Readme.md

 In the next section we're gonna add the real cloud function that actually sends and email with the data we provide in the form.

-If you feel overwelmed by the length and complexity of the `App.js` React component containing the form, take a look a this Academind course: [React: The Complete Guide](https://pro.academind.com/p/react-the-complete-guide-incl-hooks-react-router-redux).
+If you feel overwelmed by the length and complexity of the `App.js` React component containing the form, take a look a this Academind course: [React - The Complete Guide (incl Hooks, React Router, Redux)](https://pro.academind.com/p/react-the-complete-guide-incl-hooks-react-router-redux).
 The form code was copied from there, and it's explained step by step.

 5) **Test the form:**